yiwenwang-ms/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/update-member-2-csharp-snippets.md

 GraphServiceClient graphClient = new GraphServiceClient( authProvider );

-var conversationMember = new AadUserConversationMember {
+var conversationMember = new Microsoft.Graph.AadUserConversationMember
+{
 	Roles = new List<String>()
 	{